Culture of Istanbul: Leisure and entertainment

-Turkish baths, or hamams, were a staple of Ottoman society, and although some have since been converted to cafes or stand as unused, historic relics, they still have a place in modern Istanbul.
-Popular among Turks and tourists alike, many Turkish baths, such as Cağaloğlu Hamam, have been continuously operated for hundreds of years.
+Hamams ("Turkish baths") were a staple of Ottoman society, and although some have since been converted to cafes or stand as unused, historic relics, they still have a place in modern Istanbul.
+Popular among Turks and tourists alike, many hamams, such as Cağaloğlu Hamam, have been continuously operated for hundreds of years.
 For those opting to cool off instead, the city has recently reopened many of its beaches along the Sea of Marmara and the Bosphorus; Bakırköy, Küçükçekmece, and Sarıyer are among the most frequented beachside locations in the city today.

 Istanbul does not have a primary urban park, unlike other large cities, but it does have green areas in different parts of the city.Gülhane Park and Yıldız Park were originally included within the grounds of two of Istanbul's palaces—Topkapı Palace and Yıldız Palace—but they were repurposed as public parks in the early decades of the Turkish Republic.
 Across from Yıldız Palace, adjacent to the Bosphorus Bridge, Fethi Paşa Korusu resides on a hillside on the Anatolian side of the Bosphorus.
 Along the European side of the Bosphorus, and closer to the Fatih Sultan Mehmet Bridge, is Emirgan Park; originally a private estate belonging to Ottoman leaders, the 47 ha park is known for its diversity of plants and an annual tulip festival held since 2005.
 Popular during the summer among Istanbulites escaping the city is Belgrad Forest, expanding across a vast 5500 ha area at the northern edge of the city.
 The forest originally supplied water to the city, remnants of reservoirs used during Byzantine and Ottoman times can still be observed within.

 The Grand Bazaar is one of the largest covered markets in the world.

 Istanbul has numerous shopping centers, from the historic to the modern.
 The Grand Bazaar is among the world's oldest and largest covered markets, having been in operation since 1461.
 Mahmutpaşa Bazaar, established a year later, extends between the Grand Bazaar and the Egyptian Bazaar, which has been Istanbul's major spice market since 1660.
 Galleria Ataköy ushered in the age of modern shopping malls in Turkey when it opened in 1987.
 Since then, malls have become major shopping centers outside the historic peninsula.
 Akmerkez was awarded the title of Europe's best shopping mall by the International Council of Shopping Centers, while Istanbul Cevahir has been among the continent's largest since opening in 2005.
 Abdi İpekçi Street in Nişantaşı and Bağdat Avenue on the Anatolian side of the city have evolved into high-end shopping districts, while İstiklal Avenue forms the backbone of Beyoğlu.